-When I decided to change my career perspectives to become a freelance copywriter, some friends of mine were very confused.
-Though they were happy for me, some were very worried about my situation.
+In October 2020, I decided to change my career perspectives to launch my freelance copywriting business.
+However, some friends of mine were very confused.
+Though they were happy for me, I could feel the curiosity and the worry about my new copywriting career.

 Some of them asked me if I would work with artists in copyright issues.

-Some of them told me that I was crazy and that content writing does not pay much…
+Many told me that I was crazy and that content writing does not pay that much…

-To answer them, I decided to write my first blog post to explain the difference between some key concepts around the writing industry: copy, copywriting, copyright and content writing.
+To answer them, I decided to write my first blog post to explain the difference between some key concepts.
+Indeed, around the writing industry, you have very close notions which can be confusing for anyone.
+These are copy, copywriting, copyright and content writing.

 Let’s examine them in depth.